Chapter 7 : Hate Bubbles

 “I have no idea.”
 She answered.

 I let my mind wander, having already read all about the witch hunts in the summer.
 I replayed the week in my mind, it had been very boring, nothing exciting really.
 Dom had already hooked up with Andrew Cane, a Ravenclaw seventh year.
-Ryan and Albus were flirting with each other.
+Alice and Albus were flirting with each other.
 Fred announced tryouts were to be on Monday night.
-And classes with Malfoy were toture.
+And classes with Malfoy were torture.